rumiio/SageMaker_Custom_Container/README.md

 We will show how to package a simple Pytorch image classification model which classifies types of recycle item.
 For simplification, there are 3 categories of recycle item, paper, glass bottle, and plastic bottle.
 The model predicts the image passed on is any of the 3 categories.

-The example is purposefully fairly trivial since the point is to show the surrounding structure that you'll want to add to your own code to host it in Amazon SageMaker.
+The example is purposefully fairly trivial since the point is to show the surrounding structure that you'll want to add to your own code to host it in SageMaker.

 The ideas shown here will work in any language or environment.
 You'll need to choose the right tools for your environment to serve HTTP requests for inference, but good HTTP environments are available in every language these days.